 Pursuant to the terms of the PCCA Purchase Agreement, closed on August 31, 2012, we issued and sold to PCCA 832,683 shares of our common stock at a per share purchase price of \$4,8038, for aggregate gross proceeds to us of \$4,000,000.
 The PCCA Purchase Agreement does not grant to PCCA any registration rights with respect to the shares purchased and sold thereunder.
-The shares sold to PCCA were sold in reliance on the exemption from the registration requirements of the Securities Act") afforded by Section 4(2) thereof.
+The shares sold to PCCA were sold in reliance on the exemption from the registration requirements of the Securities Act of 1933 (the "Securities Act") afforded by Section 4(2) thereof.